edwinzhng/htn-challenge/README.md

 * Seeing what events other people are going to
 * Filter events by most popular
 * Clicking on a location creates a pop-up map with directions
+* Export personal schedule to Google Calendar etc.
+* Icon to show if event is already on personal calendar or not
+* Search bar suggestions

+## Performance fixes

+* Binary search for personal schedule insertions
+* Faster filtering algorithm
+* Use CSS modules or anything that's easier to structure